 What Is the Treatment for Preeclampsia?

-Most likely, you’ll be told that 37 weeks is a good time to deliver your baby.
+Healthcare professionals will likely tell you that delivering your baby at 37 weeks is a good time.
 Severe preeclampsia may necessitate a woman to spend the remainder of her pregnancy in the hospital.
-Depending on the severity, you may be admitted to the labor ward or a high dependency unit.
+Depending on the severity, healthcare professionals may admit you to the labour ward or a high-dependency unit.

 Any of the following may necessitate further scans to monitor the health of your baby: